lucasdistasi/crypto-balance-tracker-legacy/README.md

 <br>
 My first idea was to let the user add a wallet address but I faced problems with this approach, like specifying a network for the address.
 Also if you are using an exchange, your coins are in an address from the exchange with coins from others users, so is not possible to track just your coins.
 This approach might be doable only if the address it's from a hardware-cold wallet you own.
-Another issue is that services that provide an API to track balances from an address are not cheap.
+Another issue is that services that provide an API to track balances from an address are not cheap and I've not found any API capeable of track address with networks like Polygon, Algorand, etc.
 So I ended up with the current approach.
 <br>
 <br>